CP Violation in the $B_s^0$ system: The system

 Under certain circumstances, we get, however, simplified expressions for ${\cal A}_{\rm CP}^{\rm dir}$, ${\cal A}_{\rm CP}^{\rm mix}$ and $ {\cal A}_{\Delta \Gamma} $: \begin{enumerate} \item In the case of flavour-specific decays that are discussed in Section \ref{CPVmix}, we have $\bar{\cal A}_f = 0$ and thus $\lambda_f = 0$, hence we get

-\item Golden-plated modes have only one contributing CKM structure and one considers the decay into a CP eigenstate $f$.
+\item In Section \ref{CPVinter} we will introduce so-called golden modes, which have only one contributing CKM structure and one considers the decay into a CP eigenstate $f$.
 In that case we have $|\lambda_f| =1 $ and thus the simple relations

-Moreover the real and imaginary parts of $\lambda_f$ are now given by simple combinations of CKM-elements, which will be discussed in Section \ref{CPVinter}.

-\end{enumerate} After discussing the decay of a $\Bs$ meson into the final state $f$, we consider next the time evolution of the decay rate for an $\barBs$ meson into the same final state $f$.
+Moreover the real and imaginary parts of $\lambda_f$ are now given by simple combinations of CKM elements, which will be discussed in Section \ref{CPVinter}. \end{enumerate} After discussing the decay of a $\Bs$ meson into the final state $f$, we consider next the time evolution of the decay rate for a $\barBs$ meson into the same final state $f$.
 It is given by \begin{widetext}

 \end{widetext} The common pre-factors, i.e. $N_f$ and $\left|{\cal A}_f\right|^2 \left(1+|\lambda_f|^2 \right)$, typically cancel in CP asymmetries and we do not need to know their value.
 This is very advantageous because the hadronic quantity ${\cal A}_f$ is notoriously difficult to calculate.
-For the remaining unknown parameter $\lambda_f$ in some cases additional assumptions can be made, e.g. that penguin effects are small, which enables a theory prediction for $\lambda_f$ and thus an extraction of meaningful physical results (i.e. a combination of CKM elements) from the measurement of a CP asymmetry. \\ For completeness we also consider the decay of $\Bs$- and $\barBs$ mesons into the CP conjugate of $f$, which will be denoted by $\bar{f}$.
+Nevertheless, a dependence on the parameter $\lambda_f$ will still be left in CP asymmetries.
+As already stated, in general this parameter cannot be calculated from first principles.
+Making, however, some additional assumptions, like neglecting penguin effects, a theory prediction for $\lambda_f$ can be made, which enables then an extraction of fundamental standard model parameters (i.e. a combination of CKM elements) from the measurement of a CP asymmetry. \\ For completeness we also consider the decay of $\Bs$ and $\barBs$ mesons into the CP conjugate of $f$, which will be denoted by $\bar{f}$.

 With the definitions